 [[3, Introduction]]

-Aspects of the present disclosure may include a design that facilitates the exchange of throughput for area, potentially without increases in power consumption or latency.
-This innovative approach may allow for enhanced performance in various applications, particularly in wireless communication networks, by optimizing the utilization of available resources.
+Aspects of the present disclosure may include a Fast Fourier Transform (FFT) design that facilitates the exchange of throughput for area, potentially without increases in power consumption or latency.
+This innovative approach may allow for enhanced performance in various applications by optimizing the utilization of available resources.
 By way of example, it may be possible to configure the system to dynamically adjust throughput based on specific operational requirements, thereby maximizing efficiency.
 Additionally, the design may be capable of maintaining consistent performance metrics, which may be significant in applications where power efficiency is critical.
 The implications of this design may extend to various fields, potentially enabling advancements that may not have been achievable with prior solutions, thereby contributing to the ongoing evolution of technology in the relevant sectors.

 [[4, Problem Definition]]

 Aspects of the present disclosure may include the implementation of a fully parallel, pipelined Fast Fourier Transform (FFT) in hardware, which is anticipated to achieve the highest possible throughput.
 In some aspects, it may be acknowledged that for certain applications, a slower design may be acceptable if it results in a reduced logic area, thereby optimizing resource utilization.
 The power efficiency associated with a fully parallel design may be retained even when throughput is traded for area, allowing for a balance between performance and resource consumption.
 This approach may involve the careful consideration of trade-offs, ensuring that the benefits of power efficiency are not compromised while still meeting application-specific requirements.
-By way of example, the design may be configured to adaptively manage throughput and area, which may be significant for various wireless communication networks and applications requiring efficient signal processing.
+By way of example, the design may be configured to adaptively manage throughput and area, which may be significant for applications requiring efficient signal processing.

 [[5, Prior Art]]

 The prior solutions include multiplexing the input data along with twiddle factors, which may need to be stored in memory while regular multipliers are employed instead of constant multipliers.
 This approach may lead to a significant increase in power consumption due to the reliance on regular multipliers and multiplexers.
 In some aspects, when one operand of a multiplication is constant, the operation may be implemented with greater efficiency.
 Aspects of the present disclosure may include methods to optimize the multiplication process by leveraging constant multipliers, which may reduce power consumption and improve overall performance.
-Additionally, the potential for minimizing memory usage by eliminating the need for storing twiddle factors may be explored, thereby enhancing the efficiency of wireless communication networks.
+Additionally, the potential for minimizing memory usage by eliminating the need for storing twiddle factors may be utilized, thereby enhancing the efficiency of the FFT.

 [[6, Proposed Solution]]

 The present disclosure includes an examination of the DIF-FFT algorithm, wherein it is observed that all stages, with the exception of the first, may contain repeated and independent sub-problems.
-In this context, it may be necessary to implement the first stage in its entirety while addressing only one sub-problem from the second stage, in addition to the corresponding number of sub-problems from the subsequent stages.
+In this context, to the present disclosure implements the first stage in its entirety while addressing only one sub-problem from the second stage, in addition to the corresponding number of sub-problems from the subsequent stages.
 This approach may optimize the overall efficiency of the algorithm and may ensure that computational resources are utilized effectively.
-Aspects of the present disclosure may further involve considerations of how these implementations may correspond to improvements in processing speed and resource management within wireless communication networks.
-By way of example, this methodology may also include strategies for minimizing redundant calculations, thereby enhancing performance metrics.[[8, Proposed Solution (continued)]]
+Aspects of the present disclosure may further involve considerations of how these implementations may correspond to improvements in processing speed and resource management within the FFT.
+By way of example, this methodology may also include strategies for minimizing redundant calculations, thereby enhancing performance metrics.

+[[7, drawing—was the tool not able to read it in order to come up with some description?

+Note: it may not be clear, but the description from slide 6 is actually referring to this figure on slide 9.]]

+[[8, Proposed Solution (continued)]]